difcul/aw/1_server_web_programming/README.md

 chmod go+rx public_html
 ```

-The first command creates the directory in the user root directory.
+The first command creates a subdirectory in the home directory.
 The second command gives access permission rights to read and execute files to groups and other users.
 This is important to let the web server access your files.

 After creating the directory, you can then create the HTML file and place it into the directory **public_html**.
 To do so: